arashsm79/chame/README.md

 Snakes and ladders is only offline and under development.

--Each room has it's own game lobbies.
+- Each room has it's own game lobbies.

--Contacts System (friend request/accept)
+- Contacts System (friend request/accept)

--Chats and group chats
+- Chats and group chats

 Dependencies:

--HikariCP
+- HikariCP

--Gson
+- Gson

--xerial / sqlite-jdbc
+- xerial / sqlite-jdbc